alexiapolos/alexiapolos/README.md

 - 🖥 I’m looking to collaborate on **health datascience research**

-- 🤝 I’m looking for help with **bioinformatic tools and machine learning algorithms**

 - 📫 How to reach me **alexiapolo@usp.br**

 - ⚡ Fun fact ---> **I am not the one from Amazon**